Are you a mom who’s super busy with life and family, but secretly wants to pursue a passion, talent or business idea?

 There’s a Grace for Your Passion in Every Season

 So what does that look like for the stay-at-home mom of 4 kids under 8 who’s living room constantly looks like a toy factory explosion, or the working mom who has very little margin left at the end of her long day to cook dinner, or the work-at-home mom who’s ready to pull her hair out trying to balance play-dough and business plans at the same time?

 Whether you’re in the early stages of motherhood or soon to be an empty-nester, there’s a grace to follow your dreams right now.

 That grace isn’t just the ability to “DO” things in this season, but also to “NOT DO” things.

 That means, scaling back, delegating, or taking a break depending on where you are!
 Or better yet, saying no to what doesn’t fit, so you have more time to focus on what does.
 There’s a grace to fit together creativity the things you’re led to do, and equally the grace to say no to the things you aren’t.

-One of the best ways to begin living a life of purpose is to express your gifts, talents, and passions to serve others.
+One of the best ways to do this is to see how your passion, gifts, and talents can be used to serve others.

 Again, during the very busy season of motherhood this idea can immediately feel overwhelming.